You will find the most commonly asked questions in this FAQ:

 Do you maintain copies of my photos?

-I maintain original copies of any photos you purchase for a minimum of one year.
-Photos not purchased will be deleted 30 days from your in-person consultation to maintain a streamlined work environment.
+I maintain original copies of any photos you purchase for one year.
+Images you do not elect to purchase at your ordering appointment will be deleted 30 days from your in-person consultation to maintain a streamlined work environment.

 Why would I want to order an 8×12 (or larger) instead of an 8×10 or a 5×7?
 Why don’t you automatically offer 8×10’s?

-Photographs are a form of art.
-Larger photographs provide a more dynamic viewing experience than smaller prints.
+Photographs = art.
+Larger photographs provide a more dynamic viewing experience than smaller prints, they make a statement!
 They can add scale and proportion to a room and provide a ‘clean’ focal point for the eye to rest, helping one to avoid a cluttered display with many competing components, and more things to dust! ;) Additionally, I often hear from those in their 50’s and above that they do not prefer smaller prints as their eyes have a more difficult time viewing them which decreases their enjoyment of the image considerably.

 What many people do not know is that when you select an 8×10, you are actually losing two full inches on the long edge of the image you see in your gallery.
 If you select a 5×7 the loss is less than an inch, but can still be a factor.
 This can change the photographer’s intended composition significantly, often in a negative way.
 Due to the aspect ratio of camera sensors – the complete image is visible only in images that are of the same ratio.
 Aside from the 8×10 and 5×7 options all other image sizes I offer will provide you with your complete image.

 Below are a few visuals.
 Keep in mind that should you choose to have your images matted and framed, you will lose up to an additional 1/4 inch on each of the four sides.